jollyridhi/Switch_Stream/README.md

 ## Contact

-If you have any questions or suggestions, please feel free to contact Akshit Mittal at [ridhijolly9@gmail.com].
+If you have any questions or suggestions, please feel free to contact Ridhi Jolly at [ridhijolly9@gmail.com].